HaimFC/Docker-Kubernetes-Lab/README.md

 # Cloud Computing Homework 2

 ## Overview
-This repository contains solutions to Homework 2 for the Cloud Computing course.
+This repository contains files for kubernetes/docker lab.
 The assignment focuses on containerization, deployment, and horizontal scaling of applications using Docker and Kubernetes.
-The solutions are divided into three parts: Docker, Kubernetes, and theoretical questions.
+The solutions are divided into two parts: Docker, Kubernetes.

 ---